 I am fun and dedicated, and able to understand the problems in which students go through in the process of learning, and am able to help them with subjects that I believe I am strong enough at to improve their confidence with.

-I am currently undertaking a placement year teaching physics in KS3, chemistry KS3-GCSE, and biology KS3-A Level.
-I have also helped the maths department and am comfortable teaching the maths syllabus KS3-GCSE.
+I have been tutoring for two years, teaching physics in KS3, chemistry KS3-GCSE, and biology KS3 to A Level.
+I have also tutored extensively in maths from KS3-GCSE.

 I like to structure my lessons in the way that the students best feel comfortable.
 I would start from the beginning of a topic and work through the content with them.
 Once a subject/chapter has been finished, we would do practise questions to ensure that they have understood the content before moving on.
 I would like to either sit down and discuss how they feel with the subject in the first lesson- whether by traffic lighting the content (highlighting in different colours the specification with what they feel comfortable with, need to learn and what to recap).
 This way I can identify where they feel they are least comfortable and slow down with those lesson in particular.